 I’m excited to share a guest post today from two fellow Registered Dietitians.
-Read on for 5 tips to encourage infants to eat more vegetables – plus, a recipe for baby-friendly beet hummus.
+Read on for 5 tips to encourage your infant to eat vegetables, and great ways to serve vegetables to babies.

 I can’t wait to try that recipe out on Riese – and tip #3 below, too!

 If you’re interested in learning more about baby led weaning, or looking for recipes or ways to encourage infants to eat more vegetables and plant-based foods, this post is for you!

 Please note there are affiliate links in this post.

 How to Encourage Babies to Eat More Vegetables

 guest post by Whitney English Tabaie MS, RDN and Alexandra Caspero MA, RDN, Creators of Plant-Based Juniors